 Language selection is not reversible.
 You will need to reinstall GFI MailEssentials to change the language selected at this stage.

 - Select the mode that GFI MailEssentials will use to retrieve the list of email users.
 The selected user mode cannot be changed after installation.
-The list of modes available depends on the environment where GFI MailEssentialsis installed.
+The list of modes available depends on the environment where GFI MailEssentials is installed.

-Option only available when installing GFI MailEssentials on a machine that is joined to an Active Directory domain.
+This option is only available when installing GFI MailEssentials on a machine that is joined to an Active Directory domain.

 GFI MailEssentials retrieves the list of mail-enabled users from Active Directory.
 Selecting this option means that GFI MailEssentials is being installed behind your firewall and that it has access to the Active Directory containing ALL your email users.